 Applications, which meet the eligibility requirements, will be scored using a 100-point scoring system, with points awarded based on satisfaction of nine scoring criteria.
 The Scoring Criteria are provided in Attachment A of the current AHP Implementation Plan.

-Once AHP funds have been disbursed to the Member, if the funds are misused or the project falls out of compliance and the noncompliance is not cured within a reasonable amount of time, the FHLB is required by federal regulation to recapture the funds.
-Generally, repayment will be required from the project Sponsor.
-In some instances, homeowners may be required to repay a pro rata amount of the AHP grant if the home financed with AHP subsidy is sold, refinanced, or otherwise conveyed during the five-year retention period.
+Once AHP funds have been disbursed to the member, if the funds are misused or the project falls out of compliance and the noncompliance is not cured within a reasonable amount of time, the FHLB is required by federal regulation to recapture the funds.
+Generally, repayment will be required from the project sponsor.
+In some instances, homeowners may be required to repay a pro rata amount of the AHP grant if the home financed with AHP subsidy is sold, transferred, assigned by title or deed such as to the Secretary of HUD, foreclosed, or refinanced during the AHP retention period.

 Reporting and Monitoring